 "YOUTH CAN EASILY RELEASE"

-One of the important events, which is now being prepared by the community - with the active support of the Governor of the Khabarovsk Territory Vyacheslav Shport, the regional government and the Moscow authorities - the anniversary of Khabarovsk and the Khabarovsk Territory.
-Celebrate them will be 20-21 October and the base pad, of course, will be the capital's Khabarovskaya street.
-Scheduled and festivals, and creative meetings.
+One of the important events for which the community is now preparing - with the active support of the Governor of the Khabarovsk Territory Vyacheslav Shport, the regional government and the Moscow authorities - is the anniversary of Khabarovsk and the Khabarovsk Territory.
+They will be celebrated on October 20-21 and, of course, the capital Khabarovskaya Street will become the base platform.
+Both festivals and creative meetings are planned.

-And, of course, the patriotic waltz "The Coast of a Happy Childhood", written by the famous composer Grigory Gladkov (also a former Khabarovsk resident) on poems of the winners of the poetic competition, will sound.
-The competition was held the whole past year, 26 poets-Far Eastern artists presented their works, in the end the author of "Plasticine Crow" selected the lines of Khabarovsk residents Lyudmila Lembertovich and Vasily Ushakov.
+And, of course, the patriotic waltz "The Shore of a Happy Childhood", written by the famous composer Grigory Gladkov (also a former Khabarovsk resident), to the verses of the winners of the poetry competition, will be performed.
+The competition took place all last year, 26 poets from the Far East presented their works, as a result, the author of "Plasticine Crow" selected the lines of the Khabarovsk residents Lyudmila Lementovich and Vasily Ushakov.

 The record holder of the Guinness Book of Records in terms of the number of children's songs, Gladkov actively encourages Russians to go to master the Far Eastern lands, adding: they say, would be younger, he would leave himself - "there is so much free space!".

-By the way, the compatriots are trying to help solve the problem of developing Far Eastern lands, to the best of their ability, knowing perfectly well how different is the standard of living in the cities.
-For example, to the same musicians to make their way to the musical Olympus, it is necessary, like many years ago, to go conquer Moscow.
-In the native lands of prospects is not enough, if only to become a celebrity to the whole Far East ...
-And for many residents of central Russia, the Far East is associated with exile since the Stalin era.
-And to start from scratch where there is a completely different way of life and standard of living, not everyone will decide.
+By the way, the community is trying to help solve the problem of developing the Far Eastern lands as much as possible, knowing perfectly well how different the standard of living in cities is.
+For example, the same musicians, in order to get to the musical Olympus, must, like many years ago, go to conquer Moscow.
+In their native lands, there are few prospects, if only to become a celebrity throughout the Far East ...
+And for many residents of central Russia, the Far East has been associated with exile since Stalin's times.
+And not everyone will decide to start from scratch where there is a completely different way of life and standard of living.